m-reza-rahman/jakartaee-docker/javaee/README.md

 - Install JDK 8+.
 - Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
 - Install WebSphere Liberty in Eclipse by following the instructions [here](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
-Make sure to install WebSphere Liberty with full Java EE 8.
+Make sure to install WebSphere Liberty with full Java EE 8 (you can automatically download right from the IDE).
 - Install Docker for your OS.

 ## Database creation